February Vacation Camp Sequoia

 For Children in Grades 1–4

 Looking for plans for the upcoming February school vacation week?
 Blithewold Mansion, Gardens & Arboretum offers a fun-filled week of camp during February vacation.
-Enroll your child in the full week, or for one day or even a few half days!
+Enroll your child in the full week, one day, or even a few half days!
 No child will want to miss being with friends and getting to explore our winter wonderland.
-Camp staff will encourage the children to get involved in outdoor winter play such as nature hikes and learning about winter ecology, as well as enjoying cozy indoor activities such as exploring the mansion, playing games, and creating winter arts and crafts.
-A new theme each day will combine indoor and, weather permitting, outdoor activity.
+Camp staff will encourage the children to get involved in outdoor winter play such as nature hikes and games, while learning about winter ecology.
+Campers will also participate in cozy indoor activities such as exploring the mansion and creating winter arts and crafts.
+Each day has a unique theme that will combine indoor and, weather permitting, outdoor activity.

-Tuesday, February 18: Garden Adventures — This day is for searching out the wonders of nature in Blithewold’s magical woodlands!
-First there is a hike through the winter landscape, ending in a visit to the bamboo forest!
-The day would not be complete, though, without a visit to the greenhouse, where campers will make their own miniature gardens, as well as create a customized packet of seeds .
+Wednesday, February 18: Greenhouse Adventures — This day is for discovering the wonders of nature in Blithewold’s magical woodlands!
+There will be a hike through the winter landscape, ending in a visit to the bamboo forest.
+The day would not be complete though, without a visit to the greenhouse where campers will make their own miniature gardens, as well as create a customized packet of seeds.

-Friday, February 21: Pajama Party — That’s right!
-Campers will be encouraged to wear their pajamas (or some other favorite cozy clothes) on Friday!
+Friday, February 20: Pajama Party — That’s right!
+Campers will be encouraged to wear their pajamas (or some other favorite cozy clothes) on Friday.
 This last day of vacation camp they will have fun with a pajama party brimming with music, art, and games.
-As a grand finale, they will tour the Mansion then watch a movie in the Mansion’s Living Room!
+As a grand finale, they will cozy up inside the Mansion’s Living room and watch a movie!

 Become a member today and save!
 Family membership is $57 for the year.